doubleopen-project/doubleopen-publications/publication.md

 ## Double Open Short Ecosystem Survey 2019

-Double Open launched the Double Open Short Ecosystem Survey 2019 to accumulate real life factual information from members of the open source ecosystem to investigate the existing landscape, and popularity of open source compliance tools and development tools/technologies as well as open source initiatives.
+Double Open launched the Double Open Short Ecosystem Survey 2019 to accumulate real-life factual information from members of the open source ecosystem to investigate the existing landscape, and popularity of open source compliance tools and development tools/technologies as well as open source initiatives.

 The response quantity (28) to the survey was small to medium.
 However, the purpose of the survey was to explore the potential direction of the software industry and open source compliance.
-By reaching out to a number of compliance related communities, we achieved in getting answers from a group of persons within the industry who represent an interesting insight into the tooling used in and in relation to open source compliance.
+By reaching out to several compliance-related communities, we achieved in getting answers from a group of persons within the industry who represent an interesting insight into the tooling used in and in relation to open source compliance.
 61 per cent of the sample group was companies with over 1000 employees.
-Large companies are de facto influential in the OSS industry and also the ones with most need for open source compliance.
+Large companies are de facto influential in the OSS industry and also the ones with the most need for open source compliance.
 Therefore we deem the Survey to be an overall success and it does give valid information of e.g. integrations to all who wish to develop and contribute in open source.

+Results show, that the FOSS tools that are preferred by the whole ecosystem are Fossology, ScanCode and SPDX toolkit.
+These have existed for a long time and have established themselves as primary tools in OSS compliance.
+Besides, the tools have had the possibility to improve over time to better serve the people and organizations who use them.

-For the full results and statistics on the Survey please go to [Ecosystem Survey 2019](/Ecosystem-Survey-2019).
+The tools that are mentioned above as the preferred tools of the ecosystem will be in our focus when we accrue information in our concept.
+For the full results and statistics of the Survey please go to [Ecosystem Survey 2019](/Ecosystem-Survey-2019).

 ## Voice-of-Customer Workshops 2019